Vulfpeck: 2015–2019: Studio albums and Live at Madison Square Garden

-Schvitz and Clarity of Cal
+2020–present: Schvitz, Clarity of Cal and MSG II

 In October 2020, the band released a compilation album (Note: This album is categorized by the band as a compilation album.
 It consists of new as well as previously released songs.) of new as well as previously released songs titled The Joy of Music, the Job of Real Estate.
 The album's tenth track is a song by the New York-based band Earthquake Lights who won an auction to publish on the album.

-In November 2022, Vulfpeck announced their return to music (post coronavirus pandemic) by revealing their fifth album Schvitz, which was released in December 2022.
+In 2022, Vulfpeck announced their return to music (post coronavirus pandemic) by revealing their fifth album Schvitz, which was released in December 2022.
 In an album review, Hunter-Tilney of Financial Times called the music "retro-funk and soul" and wrote the band "aims to put a smile on the listener's face".
 The band resumed touring in 2023 with shows in the U.S. and Europe, including Bonnaroo in 2023 and Jazz à Vienne in 2024.
 In September 2024, Vulfpeck played six shows at the UC Theatre in Berkeley and two shows at the Palladium in Los Angeles.
 During these shows, the band recorded their sixth album titled Clarity of Cal.
 The performances included Charles Jones on keyboards and Jacob Jeffries on vocals and percussion.
 The album, along with its accompanying concert film, was released in March 2025.

-In September 2025, the band headlined their second concert at Madison Square Garden which featured performances by veteran drummer Bernard Purdie.
+In 2025, the band performed its first show in Japan at the Fuji Rock Festival.
+The band also headlined its second concert at the Madison Square Garden which featured guest performances by veteran drummer Bernard Purdie and singer-songwriter Evangeline.
+Recording of the performance was released as the band's second live album, titled MSG II, along with an accompanying concert film.
+In 2026, Louis Cato substituted for Theo Katzman who stepped away from touring with the band in order to focus on his solo music.
+Cato and Charles Jones accompanied the band on its European and U.S. tour in 2026 and recorded on the band's next album Decay of the Aura.

 Style

 The band's production style is modeled after live TV performances of the past, such as The Midnight Special, The Old Grey Whistle Test, and Beat-Club.
 The band aims for a simple and minimal sound where each instrument contributes and does not dominate.
 Recordings are done live with real instruments, and seldom are different takes cut and mixed.
 Improvisation is a significant part of song development.
-The compositions are modeled after unconventional song structures of the past, such as "Ooh Child" with an A and B section where each section provides a lift, and "If You Want Me to Stay" with a repetitive eight bar progression.
+The compositions emphasize groove over melody and are modeled after unconventional songs, such as "Ooh Child" with an A and B section where each section provides a lift, and "If You Want Me to Stay" with a repetitive eight bar progression.